Core Values

 2. Mutual Flourishing: We seek not domination but wholeness for all.
 Mutual flourishing entails rejecting hierarchies and co-creating spaces where everyone has access to what they need to thrive.

-5. Creativity & Sacred Imagination: We believe in the prophetic power of rest, the arts, imagination, and dreaming.
+5. Creativity & Sacred Imagination: We believe in the prophetic power of rest, the arts, and dreaming.
 Our work is not only administrative—it is liminal.
 We make room for wonder, play, beauty, and mystery.
 We invite others into sacred rest, embodied wisdom, interconnectedness, restorative justice, and wholeness.